 The pull request is merged in the develop branch of GitHub from where the build automatically goes to the HockeyApp so that the testers or clients can download it.

 With HockeyApp the process is simpler and a little less time consuming as the app is installed over the air without much struggle.
 It is installed directly into the device from the download page.

-Convenience is the word that defines the use to HockeyApp instead of the original developer to tester transfer of APK.
+Convenience is the word that defines the use of HockeyApp instead of the original developer to tester the transfer of APK.